kmkr/splendid-nudibranch/content.md

 Location Egypt
 Tags diver school 2018
 Latin Parapriacanthus ransonneti
 Description These fish feed on zooplankton at night.
-During daytime, they are usually found in shaded areas, suck as inside wrecks, caves and under overhangs.
+During daytime, they are usually found in shaded areas, such as inside wrecks, caves and under overhangs.
 They often form dense schools in these shelters.

 DSC07758.jpg